-"We have already read, reflected, and tell you through the messenger our opinion, each for herself, though we have first satisfied ourselves together, that we are not so goodnaturedly disposed as our dear aunt towards her always spoiled nephew.
+"We have already read, reflected, and tell you through the messenger our opinion, each for herself, though we have first satisfied ourselves together, that we are not so good-naturedly disposed as our dear aunt towards her always spoiled nephew.
 He having for three years kept his cards hidden from us, and still keeping them hidden, we are to throw up ours, and play an open game against his concealed one.
 That is by no means fair, but still it may pass; for even the most subtle often deceives himself just because he makes too sure.
 Only as to the style and manner we are not agreed; as to what shall be sent to him, and how.
 To write about what you think of your own people, that is, to us at least, a strange task.
-As a rule one only thinks about them in this or that case, when they cause one exceptional pleasure "Do not neglect, dearest aunt, to say a or vexation.
-Otherwise every one leaves others word about our men of business, how our alone.
+As a rule one only thinks about them in this or that case, when they cause one exceptional pleasure or vexation.
+Otherwise every one leaves others alone.
 You only could do it, dear aunt, for you have penetration and impartiality at the same time.
 Hersilia, who, as you know, is easily excited, has hurriedly given me a funny review of the whole family upon the spur of the moment; I wish it stood on paper, so as to win a smile from you amidst your suffering; but not that it should be sent to him.
 My proposal, however, is to send him our correspondence of these last three years; this he may peruse himself, if he has the courage, or may come to see what he does not care to read.
 Your letters to me, dear aunt, are in the best order, and are at your disposal at once.